 - One-hour individual coaching session

-- Focused coaching to hone your skills: grammar, syntax, plotting, and publishing
+- Focused sessions to hone your skills: grammar, reading in public, publishing

 - Guided visit to Tlacolula regional market

 - 6 dinners